-- Transfer those GBA games: Nintendo DS Lite ($55 at GameStop)
+- Transfer those GBA games: Nintendo DS Lite ($169 at Amazon)

 - 3DS storage: Pokémon Bank (Free trial at Nintendo eShop)

-- Transfer, trade, and store: Pokémon HOME (Free at Google Play)
+- Transfer, trade, and store: Pokémon HOME (Free at App Store/Google Play)

 Pokémon with hidden moves like HMs (surf, cut, fly, etc.) cannot be transferred, so you'll need to go to the Move Deleter first and make the Pokémon you wish to forget any HMs they know.